-Evaluation of your grade will be based upon: (a) in-class exams, (b) participation, and (d) a final exam.
-Completion of the three exams and the final exam are required components of the course.
+Evaluation of your grade will be based upon: (a) in-class exams, (b) in-class activities, (c) assignments, and (d) a cumulative final exam.
+Completion of the three exams and the final exam are the required components of the course.

 The expectations for each are briefly outlined below.